FelipeCheker/FelipeCheker/README.md

-### Hola soy Felipe 👋
+### Hello, I'm Felipe! 👋

-Actualmente estoy estudiando la carrera de Ingenieria en sistemas en la ORT Uruguay.
-Tambien estoy trabajando como desarrollador de bots en el area de RPA.
+Currently, I'm studying Systems Engineering at ORT Uruguay.
+I also work as a bot developer in the field of RPA.

-- 🌱 Aprendiendo REACT
+🌱 Studying Systems Engineering
-- 🏎️ Soy aficionado a los autos, JDM...
+🏎️ I'm passionate about cars, especially JDM...
-- 📫 How to reach me: in/felipe-cheker-841b00210
+📫 How to reach me: LinkedIn